mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/parameter_persistence.md

 To remember the parameters that have been used for training a model, it might be useful to save them to disk.
 Similar to {ref}`saving models<model-persistence>`, keeping the resulting files allows to load a previously used configuration and reuse it at a later point in time.

-On the one hand, this requires to specify a directory where parameter settings should be saved via the command line argument `--parameter-save-dir`.
-On the other hand, the argument `--store-parameters true` instructs the program to save custom parameters that are set via command line arguments (see {ref}`setting-algorithmic-parameters`).
+This requires to specify a directory via the command line argument `--parameter-save-dir`, where parameters set via the command line API (see {ref}`setting-algorithmic-parameters`) should be saved.
 For example, the following command sets a custom value for a parameter, which is stored in an output file:

 ````{tab} BOOMER
    ```text